Visiting the 9/11 Memorial & Museum

 Honestly I put off going to this museum for a long time.
 At one point, I even promised to never go.
 Why?
 Because I still remember 9/11 very clearly in my mind.
 The weather was spectacular.
 Not a cloud in the sky.
 I was sitting in the high school cafeteria, on my second day at a brand new school, when the administration announced planes hit the Twin Towers.
 A girl ran across campus, hysterical.
 Her dad worked in New York.
 Growing up in New Jersey, so close to New York City, makes 9/11 feel a lot more personal even though I (thankfully) know no one who was harmed or killed on that horrific day.

-My Feelings on Visiting the 9/11 Memorial & Museum
+My feelings on visiting the 9/11 Memorial & Museum are complicated.

 Oh man, I already knew going to the 9/11 Memorial and Museum would be difficult for me, but I still wasn’t prepared for just how much this place overwhelmed my emotions.
 It was a tough visit, folks, no denying it.